Matsv/PAaaS/README.md

 # PAaaS
 WIP Automated Minecraft protocol comparison.

 This is mostly a Spring learn project for me.
+Let me know if you see anything that could be made better / easier with Spring.